ophian/ophian.github.io/_posts/2021-11-05-Serendipity-Styx-3.6.3-released.md

   - Add AV1 Image File (AVIF) format for upcoming PHP 8.1 release at the the end of November (More about this in an extra post soon)
   - Fixes for next PHP 8.1
-  - Backported PHP 8.1 mysqli exception behaviour, which resulted in some extra work for Styx 3.6 release.
+  - Backported PHP 8.1 mysqli exception behaviour, which resulted in some extra work for Styx 3.6.x releases.
   - Updated the Bootstrap and CKEditor assets
   - Improved backend handlers, sidebar section blocks, etc.
   - Improve various description constants